Arswendo Atmowiloto: Career

 After he dropped out, Arswendo worked at various jobs, including in factories and as a ball boy.
 In 1971, he published his first short story, titled Sleko, in the Bahari magazine.
 Starting in 1972, he became the chair of the literature workshop at the Central Java cultural center in Solo, and by 1974 he had started working as a consultant to publishing house Subentra Citra Media.
-During the 1970s, Arswendo wrote Keluarga Cemara, a popular tale of a small family living away from Jakarta, which was later adapted into a TV series and a film.
+During the 1970s, Arswendo wrote Keluarga Cemara, a popular tale of a small family living away from Jakarta, which was later became a franchise when adapted into a TV series and a film.

 During the 1980s, Arswendo wrote novel adaptations of the films Serangan Fajar and Pengkhianatan G30S/PKI.
 By 1986, Arswendo had become the chief editor of the Monitor magazine and in 1988 also joined the editorial team of the Senang magazine.
 The former was initially a newspaper, which Arswendo turned into a tabloid-format publication covering movies, television, and entertainment topics, with great success.
 Tempo wrote in 1990 that Arswendo was "Indonesia's most productive writer".